svgeesus/EuroMPE/Duophonic/Power.md

 ## Microcontroller power

 Teensy 4.1 main board is a 3V3 device with onboard 3V3 regulators and a Vin pin which accepts 3V6 to 6V0 input.
-Use Eurorack 5V supply (reduces asymmetric loading on +12V rail)
+Use Eurorack 5V supply (reduces asymmetric loading on +12V rail).
+Current draw can be 100mA, depends on clock speed.

 ## Analog power